 Does baking soda kill grass?

-Baking soda is phytotoxic and will kill any grass.
-Baking soda is a salt that inhibits seeds germination and grass growth by drawing all the moisture from the plant.
+Baking soda will kill any grass non selectively.
+Baking soda (is phytotoxic salt) works by inhibits seeds germination and grass growth by drawing all the moisture from the plant.
 The plant dries and dies when it lacks the essential water for biological processes.

 However, grass varieties resist baking soda effects differently when the salt is applied.
 For example, Bermuda grass is more resistant to baking soda, while Zoysia grass is more susceptible to bicarbonate salt.
 For tougher grasses, several applications are necessary to kill them with baking soda.